 We can categorize body waves into P and S waves; the polarization of the P wave is parallel to the propagation direction, whereas that of the S wave is perpendicular to the propagation direction (Figure 5.3).
 "P" originated from the Primary wave, and "S" originated from the Secondary wave.
-The deformation of the P wave is volumetric, whereas that of the S wave is shear. note 8° In general, with decreasing temperature of the material, the stiffness increases, which causes the increase of P wave and S wave velocities.
+The deformation of the P wave is volumetric, whereas that of the S wave is shear. note 8) In general, with the decreasing temperature of the material, the stiffness increases, which causes an increase in the P wave and S wave velocities.

-We all know well that P-waves propagate faster than S-waves, and the Omori formula for determining the distance to the epicenter from the difference in arrival times of P-waves and S-wavesnote 9).
+We all know well that P-waves propagate faster than S-waves, and the Omori formula for determining the distance to the epicenter from the difference in the arrival times of P-waves and S-waves note 9).
 You may have also heard of the Earthquake Early Warning, which estimates the hypocenter from the fast-moving P-waves and predicts the arrival of large tremors (S-waves).